-From 1993 General Education subjects will be offered at the St. George Campus and the College of Fine Arts.

-Kensington students may be permitted to enrol in these subjects provided adequate places are available.
-Please contact Student Administration at the relevant campus for further information.
+General Education subjects are offered at the St. George Campus and the College of Fine Arts.
+Students may enrol in General Education subjects offered at any campus provided adequate places are available.
+Please contact the Administrative Officer (697 2438) at the Centre for Liberal and General Studies for further information.